RodZill4/material-maker/material_maker/doc/nodes_common.rst

 * A folder-like button to load an existing node template
 * A floppy disk button to save the node as a template

+Loading and saving templates are only useful when contributing new nodes for Material Maker.
+Modifying your Material Maker installation may break compatibility with existing materials, and is not recommended unless you know what you are doing.

 To be reusable directly, templates must be saved in the **generators** directory in the install dir (or the **addon/material_maker/nodes** directory when using Material Maker as a Godot addon).
 All nodes templates saved in this directory are shown in the **Tools -> Create** menu.

-It is absolutely not necessary to save newly created nodes as templates, but this makes them a lot easier to access and results in smaller material files (only references to the templates are saved and not the whole node description).
+It is not recommended to save newly created nodes as templates, but this makes them a lot easier to access and results in smaller material files (only references to the templates are saved and not the whole node description).
 Consequently, modifying a template without ensuring compatibility with the old